 The board of directors on July 26, 2011 resolved to form the Remuneration and Nomination Committee.
 The Remuneration and Nomination Committee Charter is attached hereto as Schedule "C".
-The Remuneration and Nomination Committee is comprised of Jeffrey Wall (Chairman), John Toigo and Richard Patricio.
+The Remuneration and Nomination Committee was comprised of Jeffrey Wall (Chairman), John Toigo and Richard Patricio, until their resignation on April 27, 2015.